Mohammad Taha Askari

 Research Interests:

-Machine Learning in Communications Sequence Models in Communication Systems Information Theory Probabilistic Shaping Digital Signal Processing
+Machine Learning for Sequential Data Neural Sequence Models Machine Learning for Communication Systems Information Theory & Statistical Inference Probabilistic Modeling & Joint Distributions Digital Signal Processing

 Education